Access to Montréal

 Located just 20 minutes from downtown, Montréal’s airport is both accessible and efficient.
 Offering 24/7 service, it is a world leader in new check-in technology, which minimizes pre-boarding wait times and expedites baggage processing.
 The airport’s modern facilities feature a broad choice of shops and restaurants, and its efficient design keeps walking distances to a minimum within the terminal, making the overall travel experience as easy as possible.
-A truly international hub, Montréal-Trudeau is served by more than 30 airlines travelling to some 138 destinations in Europe, the Middle East, North Africa, the Caribbean and North America.
+A truly international hub, Montréal-Trudeau is served by more than 30 airlines travelling to more than 150 destinations including 91 internationally.
 In order to accommodate projected growth, intensive expansion plans are already underway.
 Work was recently completed on new international gates and various shops and restaurants.

 Why you should choose Montréal-Trudeau for your passengers: